department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="headstone-marker-type">Can I choose the type of headstone or marker?</button>
 <div id="headstone-marker-type" class="usa-accordion-content">

 Yes.
-You'll choose the material you'd like for the headstone or marker in block 15 of Form 40-1330.
+You'll choose either a headstone or marker and the material you'd like it to be made of.
+You'll make your choice by selecting one of the boxes in block 15 of Form 40-1330.
+You can request any of these:

 - **Upright headstones:** granite or marble
 - **Flat markers:** granite, marble, or bronze